 - Learn how to manage overdraft fees.
 Overdraft fees are incurred when you spend more money than you have in your account.
 You can help avoid these fees by keeping a close eye both on your account balance and on the money you plan to spend.
-Some banks, including Bank of America, offer services that allow you to link your checking account to other accounts to provide additional protection against overdrafts.
-With the Overdraft Protection plan offered by Bank of America, available funds are automatically transferred from the balance in the linked account if your checking account balance is not sufficient to cover a transaction.
+Some banks, including Bank of America, offer services that allow you to link your eligible checking account to other accounts to provide additional protection against overdrafts.
+With the Overdraft Protection plan offered by Bank of America, available funds are automatically transferred from the balance in the linked account if your eligible checking account balance is not sufficient to cover a transaction.
 There is no fee to set up the Bank of America Overdraft Protection Plan, but a transfer fee may apply when you use the service.
 Please refer to your Personal Schedule of Fees for details.

 - Track your spending using online and mobile banking and alerts.
 Online banking is a useful way to keep an eye on your account balance and spending.
 You can monitor your checking account information by logging into your account from your computer or mobile device.
 Online banking also enables you to pay bills electronically without having to deal with the mail or extra paper.
 In addition, many banks offer online banking alerts via email or text that notify you when your account balance drops below a specified level, or when a check you've written has cleared your account.